-- Rural roads: When driving through farmlands at dusk, high beams help you quickly spot hidden bends or animals crossing the streets, giving you enough time to react. - Midnight highway drives: When cruising through a lonely interstate with no car in sight, turn on high beams.
+- Rural roads: When driving through farmlands or rural areas at dusk, high beams help you quickly spot hidden bends or animals crossing the streets, giving you enough time to react. - Midnight highway drives: When cruising through an interstate road with no car in sight, turn on high beams.
 They can help detect road signs or debris 400 feet ahead.
-When driving at 66 mph, one is likely to cover about 88 feet per second.
+When one is driving at 66 mph, they are likely to cover about 88 feet per second.
 Low beams in this situation may not give drivers enough time to react if there is an obstacle on the highway. - Construction zone at nighttime: Some zones have poor or no lighting.
-High Beams can reveal barriers or workers.
-However, this is only possible when there are no vehicles around.
+High beams can reveal barriers or night workers.
+However, do this when there are no vehicles are around or approaching on an opposing lane.